nooras/Java-Basics/DBMS.md

 FROM EMPLOYEE E INNER JOIN EMPLOYEE M ON E.MANAGER=M.ID INNER JOIN COMPUTER EC ON E.COMPID=EC.COMPID
 INNER JOIN COMPUTER MC ON M.COMPID=MC.COMPID   -- exer 18 -->

+QUIZ = > 7
+SELCT * FROM A FULL OUTER JOIN B ON A.P=B.X WHERE A.P IS NULL OR B.X IS NULL

+Q8

+Op 2
+op 3
+op 5 is correct

+Op 1
+A               B
+X               X   Y
+1               2   A

+cp:  1 2 A
+Fo:  1 Null
+   null 2 A

+Op 3
+A               B
+X               X   Y
+1               1   A
+                1   B

+cp:  1 1 A
+     1 1 B

+Fo:  1 1 A
+     1 1 B

+A               B
+X               X   Y
+1               2   A
+                3   B

+When nothing match then output will be different
+Cp : 1

+Q14
+A               B
+P               Q
+x               x
+Null            x
+x               Null